AMReX-Astro/Nyx/Docs/paper/paper.md

     index: 2
   - name: National Energy Research Scientific Computing Center (NERSC), Berkeley, CA, USA
     index: 3
-date: November 2020
+date: February 2021
 bibliography: paper.bib
 ---

 # Summary
-``Nyx`` is a highly parallel, adaptive mesh, finite-volume N-body compressible hydrodynamics solver for cosmological simulation.
+``Nyx`` is a highly parallel, adaptive mesh, finite-volume N-body compressible hydrodynamics solver for cosmological simulations.
-It has been used to simulate different cosmological scenarios with a recent focus on the Lyman Alpha forest.
+It has been used to simulate different cosmological scenarios with a recent focus on the integalactic medium and Lyman alpha forest.
 Together, Nyx, the compressible astrophysical simulation code, Castro [@castro], and the low Mach number code MAESTROeX [@maestroex], make up the AMReX-Astrophysics Suite of open-source, adaptive mesh, performance-portable